Simply blaming Trump for lying is the easy way out

 In 1912, it was just called “The Initiative.”

 The Initiative represented the constitutional right of all Ohioans to shape fair and equitable laws through the ballot box of initiatives and referenda.
 The Ohio Progressive Republican League helped establish this constitutional right for all Ohioans in 1912.
-Under this constitutional ...
+Under this ...

 Continue Reading →